Jwchestnut/AddressExtraction/README.md

 ### Functionality
 By utilizing the `extract_address` function from `address_extractor.py`, the script extracts street addresses from the 'Original_Address' column.
 It also extracts ZIP codes using regex and queries the corresponding city and state using a ZIP code mapping file.

+## Common US Street Types (Version 1.0)
+This repository includes a CSV file (`street_types_v1.0.csv`) containing a list of common United States street types and their abbreviations.
+The CSV file is structured with two columns, one for the street type and the other for the abbreviation.
+It includes types such as Street (St.), Avenue (Ave.), Boulevard (Blvd.), and more.

 ### Unique Features
 The script integrates with `address_extractor.py` and handles Excel workbook operations, allowing for automated updates to lot cards with accurate address information.

 ### Considerations
 As this is the initial version (1.0), future updates may include optimizations, support for additional Excel formats, and integration with other components of the project.